Nondestructive Evaluation Laboratory Overview

 FHWA NDE Strategic Plan for FY 2019-2022

-In 2019, the FHWA published the NDE Program’s Strategic Plan Fiscal Years (FY) 2019 to 2022 which outlines a strategic framework of goals, objectives, and strategies to allocate resources to the most pressing needs in the area of nondestructive condition assessment.
-This Strategic Plan was a result of extensive discussions and feedback with stakeholders at various webinars and technical working groups, and aligns its objectives, related program initiatives and performance measures with those of the USDOT and FHWA’s Strategic Plans.
-The NDE Program Strategic Plan also outlines seven topical areas of high- and medium-priority research that were identified through discussions with FHWA and external stakeholders.
+In 2019, the FHWA published the FHWA Nondestructive Evaluation [NDE] Program Strategic Plan for FY [fiscal year] 2019–2022, which outlines a strategic framework of goals, objectives, and strategies to allocate resources to the most pressing needs in the area of nondestructive condition assessment.
+This strategic plan was a result of extensive discussions and feedback with stakeholders at various webinars and technical working groups, and aligns its objectives, related program initiatives and performance measures with those of the USDOT and FHWA’s strategic plans.
+The NDE Program strategic plan also outlines seven topical areas of high- and medium-priority research that were identified through discussions with FHWA and external stakeholders.

 Workshop Summary

-In June 2016, the FHWA convened a diverse group of experts at the National Academies of Science to develop, discuss, and debate future research directions for existing and emerging assessment technologies (inclusive of both nondestructive evaluation (NDE) and structural health monitoring (SHM)).
+In June 2016, the FHWA convened a diverse group of experts at the National Academies of Science to develop, discuss, and debate future research directions for existing and emerging assessment technologies (inclusive of both (NDE) and structural health monitoring (SHM).
+As a follow up to that workshop, the FHWA NDE Program hosted a workshop on Oct.
+26–28, 2022, at Turner-Fairbank Highway Research Center (TFHRC).
+The workshop presentations and discussions centered on the added values of NDE and structural monitoring (SM) and what opportunities exist to integrate them with asset management.
+The workshop discussed future steps and needs related to SM, as well as opportunities and approaches to integrate NDE with asset management.

 Motivation and Objectives